Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Introduction

-To account for long periods of disease absence, we will place our proposed autoregressive multinomial model within a zero-inflated multinomial modeling framework \citep{zeng_zero-inflated_2022,koslovsky_bayesian_2023}.
-Zero-inflated multinomial models allow categories, in our case diseases, to be absent from observations.
-If a category is absent, its multinomial probability is fixed at 0.
-The presence of a category is usually treated as random and generated through an independent Bernoulli process \citep{koslovsky_bayesian_2023}.
-While a zero-inflated multinomial model would allow diseases to be absent in areas, existing approaches have made two independence assumptions that are inappropriate for spatio-temporal infectious disease counts.
+To account for long periods of disease absence, {we will extend the zero-inflated multinomial modeling framework of \cite{zeng_zero-inflated_2022} to accommodate spatio-temporal infectious disease data}. { Similar to the univariate models described above,} zero-inflated multinomial models allow categories (in our case diseases) to be absent from observations.
+If a category is absent, its multinomial probability is fixed at 0, { meaning the count for that category will be 0}.
+The presence of the categories is usually treated as random and generated through a series of independent Bernoulli processes \citep{koslovsky_bayesian_2023}.
+While a zero-inflated multinomial model would allow some diseases to be absent in certain areas, existing approaches have made two independence assumptions that are inappropriate for spatio-temporal infectious disease counts.
 Firstly, they have assumed that the multivariate counts are independent conditional on the present categories of each observation.
 Infectious disease counts usually exhibit a high amount of correlation across space and time due to disease transmission \citep{bauerStratifiedSpaceTime2018}.
-Secondly, past approaches assumed that if a category is present in one observation it does not affect whether that category or other categories are present in other observations (independence of categorical presence).
+Secondly, past approaches assumed that if a category is present in one observation, it does not affect whether that category or other categories are present in other observations (independence of categorical presence).
 If an infectious disease is present in an area, then it is more likely to be present in the next time period, as disease presence and absence are usually persistent \citep{coutinhoThresholdConditionsNonAutonomous2006}.
 Also, the presence of one disease may affect whether other diseases are present due to potential disease interactions \citep{paul_multivariate_2008}.
 Finally, due to between-area disease spread \citep{grenfellTravellingWavesSpatial2001}, the status of the disease in an area will affect its presence in neighboring areas.